 I’ve noticed a trend lately of decorating graduation caps.
 I know that this is not allowed at some schools, but I still think the idea is genius!
 I’ve seen all kinds of graduation cap decorations ranging from inspirational to funny.
 I think that it is a great way to celebrate what is a pretty amazing accomplishment.

-I’m not sure if my kids can wear a decorated grad cap but thought that it would be fun to decorate some for them as a keepsake.
-I’m going to take the decorated caps and use them in Graduation shadow boxes.
+I’m not sure if my kids can wear a decorated grad cap, but I thought that it would be fun to decorate some for them as a keepsake.
+I will take the decorated caps and use them in Graduation shadow boxes.

 For those of you with eagle eyes looking at the shadow box and wondering why it’s not complete.
 My oldest graduated in December from BYU.
-They don’t do commencement in December so she will walk in April, but her graduation year is still last year.
+They don’t do commencement in December, so she will walk in April, but her graduation year was still last year.
 So we don’t have an official graduation tassel or photo of her to use in the box yet.

-To decorate my Graduation Caps and matching shadow box I used my Cricut Machine.
-In Cricut Design space I found loads of fun images perfect for graduation caps.
-All of the images shown in this post are Cricut files, not mine.
+To decorate my Graduation Caps and matching shadow box, I used my Cricut Machine.
+In the Cricut Design space, I found loads of fun images perfect for graduation caps.
+All of the images shown in this post are Cricut SVG files, not mine.

 Supplies